 With the ability to address all relevant security events from log data across an entire network, SIEM is often used to generate audit reports and demonstrate compliance with regulations like HIPAA, PCI, SOX, and GDPR.

 Are you looking to protect your organisation from security breaches?
-Intrix Cyber Security provides tailored cybersecurity systems and strategies to protect your business from threats and attacks.
-Get in touch with a security expert today at 1300 931 727.
+Intrix Cyber Security provides tailored Managed SIEM Services and strategies to protect your business from threats and attacks.
+Get in touch with a Cyber Security Consultant today at 1300 931 727.

 Send us your requirements, and we’ll be in touch soon!